bbauska/LFS171x/README.md

 <h3>Lack of Know-How</h3>
 The lack of know-how (and know-whom and know-where) around distributed ledger technologies and the availability of experts in the area is a major challenge in the adoption of distributed ledger technologies.
 <br/>

 While there has been an exponential increase in the interest around 'blockchain', as indicated in the figure below, there is a huge lag of technical talent in the space.
 <br/>

-In fact, the origin of this course stems from the need to address this gap in know-how.
+In fact, the origin of this course stems from the need to address this gap in know-how.<br/>

 **[`^        back to top        ^`](#table-of-contents)**